 Mauritius is an island nation in the Indian Ocean, located east of Madagascar (map).
 Everyone has visions of what paradise is like, most of which involve tropical islands with white sandy beaches, palms swaying in the soft breeze and crystal-clear water.
 Mauritius ticks all these boxes with ease.
 With its blinding white beaches and breathtaking lagoons, Mauritius would match most people’s definition of paradise.
 Add to that a great selection of top luxury hotels and you get a destination that’s perfect for those seeking a luxurious island getaway.
-Here are ten of the best hotels in Mauritius which I checked out in person and would certainly recommend:
+Here are twelve of the best hotels in Mauritius which I checked out in person and would certainly recommend: